Lifragenxy/Lifragenxy/README.md

 链接：https://afdian.net/a/lifragenxy

 - Willing to learn more about my projects?
-- Would like to follow the projects immediately after updating?
+- Would like to follow the projects immediately after updates?
-- Looking for convenience as well as reliable way to pay within our collaboration?
+- Looking for convenience as well as reliable ways to pay within our collaboration?

 Come and follow me at AFDIAN!
 Link: https://afdian.net/a/lifragenxy

 ---
-Github Default Items

 - 👋 Hi, I’m @Lifragenxy
 - 👀 I’m interested in software coding by python.
-- 🌱 I’m currently learning python GUI and web developing.
+- 🌱 I’m currently learning python, C++, development with Qt.
 - 💞️ I’m looking to collaborate on editors.
 - 📫 Please contact me by email: cyancywewe@outlook.com.